m2sprite/useful_things/README.md

        Dependencies to clean:
          * chained calculations
-         * pending loads and stores (keep loads and stores as close to L1 cache as possible)
+         * pending loads and stores (keep loads and stores as close to L1 cache as possible) (know the size of L1 cache and try to keep loops to opperate within that mem address count size) EG 12900k has L1 cache size of 80kb for P-Cores (performance core intel parlance)

          LOADS AND STORES INFO (sizes of different caches vary depending on chip arch):
              CPU PER CORE INFO: